-Horror crash ends 'Manx Missile's' Tour de France
+Sagan loses appeal following Tour horror crash

 But Dimension Data performance director Ralf Adag said: "If it's in rule book that you can elbow someone with 200m to go, we need to rewrite the rules."

-Team Sky's Geraint Thomas, holder of the yellow jersey, also fell on stage four but reassured fans he was fit to continue, urging Cavendish to "heal up quick."
+Team Sky's Geraint Thomas, the early holder of the yellow jersey, also fell on stage four but reassured fans he was fit to continue, urging Cavendish to "heal up quick."

 As it stands, Sagan is the first world champion to be thrown off the race since 1998, when Frenchman Laurent Brochard was disqualified for his role in the Festina drug scandal.